 Stranger & Sons

 Made at Third Eye Distillery, Stranger & Sons gin hails from Goa.
 Imported juniper berries and angelica from Macedonia.
-Rest all other botanicals are sourced locally.
+Sourced rest all other botanicals from local.

 Gondhraj lemons come from Kolkata, oranges from Nagpur, and sweet lime from Goa.
-The coriander, black pepper, nutmeg, cassia bark, and mace are all sourced from local spice farms of Goa.
+Source coriander, black pepper, nutmeg, cassia bark, and mace from local spice farms of Goa.
 It has an aromatic, citrusy character with warm notes of spices throughout the palate.

-The gin is made in small batches at the Rampur Distillery, one of the oldest in India at the foothills of the Himalayas.
-The bottle is a beautiful chunky and made of black frosted glass with a raised gold emblem – is a real work of art.
+The gin is made in small batches at the Rampur Distillery.
+The distillery is one of the oldest in India at the foothills of the Himalayas.
+The bottle is beautiful, chunky, and made of black frosted glass with a raised gold emblem – it is a real work of art.

-There are 11 botanicals used in this gin, seven of which were grown in India – like coriander, vetiver, orange peel, cubeb berries, lemongrass, Darjeeling green tea, and lemon peel.
-The remaining imported botanicals are juniper, licorice root, angelica, and caraway seeds.
+The distillery uses eleven botanicals are in this gin, seven grown in India – like coriander, vetiver, orange peel, cubeb berries, lemongrass, Darjeeling green tea, and lemon peel.
+The remaining imported botanicals are juniper, liquorice root, angelica, and caraway seeds.

 A one-of-a-kind gin, we have India’s very first single-shot distilled ‘hemp’ gin.
-Hemp seed is super versatile and is used in a variety of other products like paper, textiles, bioplastics, and now gin!
+Hemp seed is super versatile and used in various other products like paper, textiles, bioplastics, and now gin!

-The spirit comprises nine botanicals that include hemp, Himalayan juniper, coriander, lavender, rosemary, caraway seeds, cinnamon, lemongrass, and butterfly pea flower.
+The spirit comprises nine botanicals: hemp, Himalayan juniper, coriander, lavender, rosemary, caraway seeds, cinnamon, lemongrass, and butterfly pea flower.

 Terai is a “grain-to-glass” Indian craft gin made in Rajasthan in the style of a London Dry Gin by India Craft Spirit Co.